Motilal Nehru School of Sports: History

-Motilal Nehru School of Sports is a boarding school located in Rai in Sonipat district of the Indian state of Haryana.
-It was founded in July 1973 by the Government of Haryana.
+In July 1973, Motilal Nehru School of Sports was founded by the Government of Haryana.
 The school is organized on the public school pattern.
 It is fully residential and co-educational.
 The school is a member of the Indian Public Schools Conference and affiliated to the Central Board of Secondary Education for the Secondary (Class X) and Senior Secondary (Class XII) Examinations.
 It is ranked amongst the top 10 boarding schools in the country as per the education world rankings 2016.